-A choice of four designs - Fáilte, Claddagh, Celtic or Shamrock.
+A choice of five designs - Fáilte, Claddagh, Celtic, Shamrock & new for 2020 Irish.
 Just select whichever one you like best!

 Fáilte (pronounced 'fall-cha') is the Irish word for welcome.
 It's origin is Irish, however the word 'fáilte' is also used in Scotland.

 The design is that of the Claddagh taken from the famous love symbol designed in the town of Claddagh, Co.
 Galway by Richard Joyce back in the year 1689.
 The design is often used for wedding rings as it is based on the ring that Richard made for his bride to be.
 The symbolisms are "hands for friendship", "heart for love" and "crown for loyalty".

 The Celtic designs seen on our products are taken from the Kells manuscripts, the most famous Irish artefact.
 Celtic symbols and designs have been around for centuries, and were first found on Ogham stones, in manuscripts drawn/written by the monks or in old monasteries around Ireland.